AnnotationSro/ember-mobile-inputs/README.md

   date:{
     firstDay: 0, // Pikaday configuration
     calendarButtonClass: 'fa fa-calendar', // font icon CSS classes to be used in place of calendar button
-    format: 'DD.MM.YYYY'
+    format: 'DD.MM.YYYY',
-  }
+    showOn: 'both' //available options: 'both', 'input', 'button', 'none' }, number:{
+    decimalMark: 'both' //available options: 'comma', 'dot', 'both' }
 }
 ```

 For more Pikaday (calendar popup) configuration information, please have a look at the [Pikaday guide](https://github.com/dbushell/Pikaday#configuration).
 You can use any configuration parameter, except _onSelect_ and _field_ that are used internally by this addon.